astridx/meinblog/content/posts/cassiopeia/5css-grid-and-bootstrap-5-in-joomla.en.md

   - Cassiopeia
 ---

 One of the most important changes in Joomla 4 is the upgrade from Bootstrap 2 to [Bootstrap 5](https://getbootstrap.com/docs/5.0/).
 However, Joomla 4 does not rely exclusively on Bootstrap.
 Joomla 4 also uses [CSS Grid](https://developer.mozilla.org/de/docs/Web/CSS/CSS_Grid_Layout).

 Bootstrap 5 and CSS Grid are the tools used for front-end design in Joomla 4.
 The [Joomla team made this change](https://github.com/joomla/joomla-cms/pull/16810#issuecomment-310654687) because they believe CSS Grid is more future-proof.
 Joomla 3 was tied to an old version of Bootstrap for many years.
-The hope is that this new approach will avoid similar problems with Joomla 4.
+The hope is that this new approach will avoid similar problems with Joomla 4.<!-- \index{Bootstrap 5} --><!-- \index{CSS Grid} -->

 ## Bootstrap 2 versus Bootstrap 5